Your Ad Here

 Baltimore & Ohio; Central Railroad of New Jersey; Delaware, Lackawanna & Western; Erie; Lehigh Valley; Long Island, New York Central; Pennsylvania; New York, New Haven & Hartford; New York Ontario & Western; New York, Susquehanna & Western; and Reading.

-Depending on direction of travel, where two diverging routes meet (trailing points) or one route splits into two (facing points).
+Depending on direction of travel, where two diverging routes meet ("trailing point" - from right to left in diagrams below) or one route splits into two ("facing point" - left to right in diagrams below).

 Like what you see?
 Suggestions?
 Comments?